timkelsch/k8s-infra/README.md

     ```

-Create a Service and Expose it to Internet via AWS Load Balancer Controller:
+## Create and Expose an App to the Internet via AWS Load Balancer Controller:
 1. Fix the aws-cluster-controller inline role policy:
     ```
     make update-aws-cluster-controller-policy